lowermycloudbill/glances/README.rst

 ============
 Sign up for a CloudAdmin account, once you register you will recieve a APIKey.
 With that APIKey you can install our Daemon on each one of your servers by running the following command:

+(Curl is required for this)
 bash <(curl -s -L http://bit.ly/cloudadmin-daemon) APIKey

+OR

+Drop the install.sh script onto your system and execute it.

+./install.sh APIKey

 Your servers will immediately start reporting into our system.